katyhogankdc/Data-Quality-Tracker-/README.md

 END AS GRADE_LEVEL,
 s.lastfirst as lastfirst,
 'https://kippdc.deanslistsoftware.com/incidents/' + CAST(I.INCIDENTID AS VARCHAR) AS LINK,
-'Missing Injury Type' as error,
-'DeansList' as sourcesystem,
-33 errorid,
 case when injurytype IS NULL
 	and infraction in ('Bullying', 'Fighting', 'Sexual Misconduct or Harrassment', 'Theft', 'Threatening Physical Harm', 'Violent Incident (WITH physical injury) (VIOWINJ)')